MarkPearce/Reignmaker-lite/Kingdom_Rules.md

 ### Event Difficulty

 All event skill checks use the **Level-based DC** for the party's level, following the standard kingdom rules.
 This ensures events remain challenging but manageable as the kingdom grows in power.

+### Event Bonuses from Structures

+**Important Distinction:** When events reference structure bonuses, they provide **UNTYPED bonuses** that stack with other bonuses.
+This is different from the structures themselves, which provide **circumstance bonuses** that don't stack with each other.

+**How Event Bonuses Work:**
+- Events check for the presence of relevant structures
+- If you have the structure, you gain an **untyped bonus equal to the structure's tier**
+  - T1 structure: +1 untyped bonus
+  - T2 structure: +2 untyped bonus
+  - T3 structure: +3 untyped bonus
+  - T4 structure: +4 untyped bonus
+- These untyped bonuses stack with circumstance bonuses from other sources
+- If you have multiple relevant structures, use the highest tier

+**Example:** During a Plague event, if you have a T3 Hospital (Medicine & Healing structure), you gain a +3 untyped bonus to your Medicine check to contain the plague.
+This stacks with any circumstance bonuses you might have from other sources.

 ### Using Events in Play